SolbiatiAlessandro/openai-plugins-reverse-engineering/README.md

-# OpenAI Plugins Jailbreaks 🚀🔓
+# OpenAI Plugins Reverse Engineering 🚀🔓

 ![](/demo2.png)

-Welcome to the **OpenAI Plugin Jailbreaks** repository!
+Welcome to the **OpenAI Plugin Reverse Engineering** repository!
 Here, you'll find a collection of conversations and OpenAPI specifications for various plugins for OpenAI's GPT models.
 This repository is a fun and creative exploration into potential interactions with AI-powered plugins.

 ## Contents 📂